ocaml/ocaml.org/data/pages/governance.md

 ### C. Maintainers

-Projects under OCaml.org and within the OCaml Platform will have their own Maintainers, who have commit access to relevant repositories and are responsible
+Projects under OCaml governance will have their own Maintainers, who have commit access to relevant repositories and are responsible for:
-for:

 - Managing the specific project.
 - Writing code directly to repositories.